dinhanhthi/dinhanhthi.com/_posts/2019-04-16-what-is-machine-learning.md

 ---
 layout: post
-title: "Fundamental about Machine Learning & Data Science"
+title: "Fundamental concepts about Machine Learning & Data Science"
 subtitle: Basic understanding about ML & DS
 description: "What if you're asked about ML and you have to describe it for an amateur/a professional person?"
 tags: [machine learning]